ccoff/ccoff.github.io/content/2021-06-02_rtlsdr-wx-sats.md

 <figcaption>NOAA-19 pass, May 8, 2021 at 08:08 UTC, maximum elevation 40 degrees.
 Note the storm heading towards Ireland.
 Click the image for the full-resolution picture.</figcaption>
 </figure>

-WXtoImg has numerous imagery enhancements to choose from -- this is the thermal filter:
+WXtoImg has numerous imagery enhancements to choose from -- this is a pass with the thermal filter applied:

 <figure>
 <a href="images/wxsat-noaa-18-2021-05-27.jpg"><img src="images/wxsat-noaa-18-2021-05-27.jpg" alt="Image: NOAA-18 satellite pass" width="520" /></a>